wso2-attic/esb-connectors/activecollab/activecollab-connector/activecollab-connector-1.0.0/README.txt

-	xviii)	milestoneName - Use a valid string as the milestone name. xix)	milestoneNameOptional - Use a valid string as the milestone name. xx)		startOn - Use a valid date in the format of YYYY-MM-DD. xxi)	assignUserIdMandatory - Use a valid user Id that is created in Step 3 v). xxii)	assignUserIdOptional - Use a valid user Id that is created in Step 3 v). xxiii)	assignRoleId - Use the role Id that is created in step 3 iv). xxiv)	discussionName - Use a valid string as the name of the discussion. xxv)	discussionBody - Use a valid string as the description of the discussion.
+	xviii)	milestoneName - Use a valid string as the milestone name. xix)	milestoneNameOptional - Use a valid string as the milestone name. xx)		startOn - Use a valid date in the format of YYYY-MM-DD. xxi)	assignUserIdMandatory - Use a valid user Id that is created in Step 3 iv). xxii)	assignUserIdOptional - Use a valid user Id that is created in Step 3 iv). xxiii)	discussionName - Use a valid string as the name of the discussion. xxiv)	discussionBody - Use a valid string as the description of the discussion. xxv)    discussionVisibility - Use either 0 or 1 (0 marks private and 1 stands for normal visibility).

 	Properties vi) and vii) needs to be changed before running the integration test each time.